-The Safety and Security Manager's office is located in Hale Alaka'i, room 125 and can be reached at (808) 235-7343 or by calling (808) 561-3809.
+The Safety and Security Manager's office is located in Hale Alaka'i, room 125 and can be reached at (808) 235-7343.
 University Campus Security Officers are on duty 24 -hours a day, 7 days a week, including all holidays.
 University Campus Security Officers conduct vehicle and foot patrols, as well as perform a full range of public safety services dealing with incident reports; campus investigations; medical and fire emergency response; accident assistance; and escort services.
 University Campus Security Officers are trained in areas such as emergency first-aid, CPR, report writing, investigative skills, and crowd control by experts from the federal, state, and local law enforcement agencies.